Optimising mobile reception

 And there are ways you can safely and legally optimise your mobile reception if needed.
 For example, mobile repeaters can be used if they have been authorised for use by your mobile carrier.
 Repeaters need to be authorised and properly installed because they can otherwise cause interference with the network that can impinge on coverage and reception.

-Mobile phone boosters, on the other hand, are banned by the ACMA as they will always cause significant interference to mobile networks and can impede access to Triple Zero.
+Mobile phone boosters, on the other hand, are banned by the Australian Communications and Media Authority (ACMA) as they will always cause significant interference to mobile networks and can impede access to Triple Zero.
 Use of an illegal booster can result in serious fines.

 Here are some ways you can optimise mobile reception: